Deutscher Wetterdienst: Public services

 Since 2005, the DWD has been publishing regional warnings against heat with the aim to reduce heat related fatalities.
 This decision was made because of the hot summer in 2003, when estimated 7000 people died from direct or indirect effects of the heat.
 Additionally, it sends out sea weather reports as radioteletype and faxes.
 Since 2006, the pollen warnings can be subscribed to for free on the DWD web site.
 Within its duty of primary meteorological information, the DWD offers a free daily weather report for Germany, which can be subscribed to by email on their official website.
 DWD offers free access to its climate data.

 Structure

-The Deutscher Wetterdienst is attached to the Federal Ministry for Digital and Transport and thus closely linked to the German federal, regional and local governments, to the business community, and to the industrial world in terms of cooperation and consulting.
+The Deutscher Wetterdienst is attached to the Federal Ministry of Transport and thus closely linked to the German federal, regional and local governments, to the business community, and to the industrial world in terms of cooperation and consulting.
 Its work is based on the German Meteorological Office Act (Gesetz über den Deutschen Wetterdienst).
 As of 2022, the DWD has roughly 2360 staff.
 Besides the DWD central in Offenbach, there are regional centres in Hamburg, Potsdam, Leipzig, Essen, Stuttgart, Freiburg and Munich.
 Additionally, it runs Germany's densest network of meteorological measurement points with 183 full-time meteorological stations (60 of them staffed), as well as about 1784 extraordinal weather stations run by volunteering amateurs (2014).

 DWD hosts several international climate data centres, among them for example: